Citadel Outlets: History

-In 1929, architects Morgan, Walls and Clements, who also designed Los Angeles’ Mayan Theater, built the Samson Tire and Rubber Co. factory; the factory closed in 1978 and the Commerce government bought the site for $14 million in 1983.
-In 1990, Trammell Crow Co. was hired for the site's $118 million redevelopment into an outlet center and adjacent 201-room Wyndham Garden Hotel (now a Doubletree).
+In 1929, architects Morgan, Walls and Clements, who also designed Los Angeles' Mayan Theater, built the Samson Tire and Rubber Co. factory.
+The structure was constructed in the Exotic Revival architectural style, modeled after the castle of Assyrian king Sargon II.
+The factory closed in 1978, and the city of Commerce bought the site for $14 million in 1983.
+In 1990, Trammell Crow Company was hired for the site's $118 million redevelopment into an outlet center and adjacent 201-room Wyndham Garden Hotel (now a Doubletree).

 After the partnership defaulted on its ground lease the city sold the complex to Craig Realty bought for $50 million in July 2002, with the condition that Craig would double the size of the mall.

 A 157000 sqft expansion was completed in 2010.

-It is also the site of Black Friday on Thanksgiving, which led to longer lines since there are discounted prices on merchandise.
-There are some security measures implemented recently.

-In 2019, there was a proposed expansion of shopping center that would include both hotel towers and monorail while linking the sprawling property.
-This focuses new development on three sites.
-It would also include construction of multiple new retail buildings.
-The two story building would be used for Adventure Experiential Retail.
+In 2019, an expansion was proposed to construct three new hotels, new retail, and a monorail to link the property.
+The two-story building would be used for Adventure Experiential Retail.

-In July 1, 2022, it would unveil “Los Angeles: Home of Champions”, with paying homage to Los Angeles’ world champion sports teams.
-This would feature Super Bowl LVI Champions, Los Angeles Rams, as well as World Series Champions.
-This would start through July 1 through Labor Day, September 6.